 - Coach students on how to avoid plagiarism.

 - Learn how to craft/enhance a WI syllabus.

 - Be exposed to active learning pedagogies via attending online workshops.

 To complete a WI Certification, faculty need to:

-- Attend all 5 workshops within one academic semester.
+- Complete all 3 workshops within one academic semester.